 - Place immediately under a clean kitchen towel.

 - Once they cool, keep refrigerated in airtight Ziploc bag.

-Note: To make whole wheat tortillas, use half whole wheat pastry flour and half all-purpose flour.
+Note: To make whole wheat tortillas, I use 3/4 cup whole wheat pastry flour with 1 cup all-purpose flour.